Telling your family and friends

 Adults can tell children what’s going on in just a few sentences.
 “My doctor told me I am sick with cancer.
 The doctor is going to do what he/she can to make me better.
 I’ll have to go to the doctor a lot to get a special kind of medicine so I might not be able to spend as much time with you.
 Sometimes the medicine might make me feel bad so I might not feel like playing much, but I’ll still be here.
 I want you to know how much I love you.”

-If the person with cancer does not feel comfortable telling a child about their cancer, a close relative or friend may be able to explain things to the child.
+If the person with cancer does not feel comfortable telling a child about it, a close relative or friend might be able to explain things to the child.
 This often depends on the relationship of the person with cancer to the child (for example aunt, grandparent, or parent).

 Keep life as normal as possible

-Children might have problems coping with cancer in a parent or another family member for many reasons.
-The person with cancer might be getting treatment at a hospital far away from home, or they may be recovering at home and be uncomfortable or look different.
+Children might have problems coping with cancer in a loved one for many reasons.
+The person with cancer might be getting treatment at a hospital far away from home, or they may be recovering at home and be sick or look different.
 Children may also be asked to help out more or be on their best behavior, especially if people other than their parents are helping to care for them.
 They may question or even resent any loss of attention.
+Keeping the child’s life as normal as possible is important during this time of change.

 If friends or other family members want to help out, getting your children to school or to other activities when you can’t is a great way to do so.
-This can help keep your children’s routines as normal as possible.
+This can help keep your children’s normal routines.

 Younger children may focus on death.
 Children often worry who will take care of them if something happens to their parent, and need to know about any plans that have been made.
 Older children and teens who are becoming more independent must deal with the changes taking place in their everyday life, and also the possibility of long-term separation or even the death of someone they love.